 You have the same 24 hours in a day that everyone else on the planet has.
 And lots of people break world records, create million dollar companies, travel the world, spend time with their family, and lose weight.
 You’ve got the exact same amount of time they do.
 So don’t blame anyone else for not getting what you want.

 If you want something, chase it and work hard for it.
-But don’t think you deserve it just because.
+But don’t think you’re entitled to success.